 While not an architect or interior designer, Erin grew up in a family of artists and enjoys working on creative projects in her spare time.
 She finds it extremely rewarding to make something for others that they can use in their daily lives, in particular when she has a specific person mind, and can tailor the masterpiece for their unique personality and taste.

-Also in her spare time, she enjoy cooking for friends and family, taking advantage of Greenville’s local restaurants and weekly events, thrift shopping, and the occasional lazy day at home, reading and hanging out with her two cats, Nox and Fitz.
+Also in her spare time, she enjoys cooking for friends and family, taking advantage of Greenville’s local restaurants and weekly events, thrift shopping, and the occasional lazy day at home, reading and hanging out with her two cats, Nox and Fitz.

 “I can relate to the mix of practicality and creativity that is found in this field.
 The team at DP3 Architects is talented and they take pride in their work.
 I want to do my best to embody those same qualities when engaging with clients and the community.”